shipwright-io/build/docs/build.md

   - `spec.output.credentials.name`- Reference an existing secret to get access to the container registry.

 - Optional:
-  - `spec.resources` - Refers to the [compute resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) used on the container where the image is built.
   - `spec.parameters` - Refers to a list of `name-value` that could be used to loosely type parameters in the `BuildStrategy`.
   - `spec.dockerfile` - Path to a Dockerfile to be used for building an image. (_Use this path for strategies that require a Dockerfile_)
   - `spec.timeout` - Defines a custom timeout.
 The value needs to be parsable by [ParseDuration](https://golang.org/pkg/time/#ParseDuration), for example `5m`.
 The default is ten minutes.
 The value can be overwritten in the `BuildRun`.